radioactivedecay/radioactivedecay/README.md

 ----------------

 Thanks for assistance and input from
-* colleagues in the Center for Computational Science & e-Systems, Japan Atomic Energy Agency
+* the Center for Computational Science & e-Systems, Japan Atomic Energy Agency
 * Kenny McKee